-On July 14, 2014 (the "Solid Concepts transaction date") the Company completed the acquisition of 100% of the outstanding shares of Solid Concepts Inc. ("Solid Concepts"), an independent additive manufacturing service bureau for a total consideration of approximately \$185.4 million.
-This transaction, together with the Harvest transaction, which is described below, is expected to enable the Company to expand its existing digital manufacturing printed parts services creating a leading strategic platform to meet a broad range of customers' additive manufacturing needs and provide opportunities to leverage manufacturing services capabilities.
+On July 14, 2014 (the "Solid Concepts transaction date"), the Company completed the acquisition of 100% of the outstanding shares of Solid Concepts Inc. ("Solid Concepts"), an independent additive manufacturing service bureau for a total consideration of approximately \$185.4 million.
+This transaction has enabled the Company to expand its existing digital manufacturing printed parts services and to create a leading strategic platform to meet a broad range of customers' additive manufacturing needs and provide opportunities to leverage manufacturing services capabilities.

 In exchange for 100% of the outstanding shares of Solid Concepts the Company issued 978,601 ordinary shares, paid cash upon closing and was obligated to pay an additional holdback cash payment deferred for six months which was paid in January 2015.
 In addition, the Company is obligated to pay additional deferred payments in three separate annual installments after the Solid Concepts transaction date ("deferred payments").
 Subject to certain requirements for cash payments, the Company retains the discretion to settle the deferred payments in its shares, cash or any combination of the two.
 The deferred payments are also subject to certain adjustments based on the Company's share price.
+The first annual installment of the deferred payments was settled during July 2015.